For Patients & Caregivers

 Preclinical data suggest that SAM-e may have antidepressive (33), neuroprotective (34), anti-inflammatory (35), and chondroprotective (36) effects.
 Other models suggest liver injury can be exacerbated by depleted SAM-e levels, and that supplementation may have hepatoprotective effects (31).

-In humans, data on whether SAM-e is an effective adjunct for major depressive disorder are mixed (16) (27), and a large trial did not find benefit with SAM-e over escitalopram or placebo for major depressive disorder (37).
-Another study suggests benefit compared with escitalopram or placebo (20), but its therapeutic potential may be greater in men (21).
-A Cochrane review cites an absence of quality evidence (22), while a meta-analysis suggests adjunctive potential (23).
-Other preliminary data suggest SAM-e may improve memory-related cognitive symptoms in depressed patients (17).
+In humans, data on whether SAM-e is an effective adjunct for major depressive disorder are mixed (16) (27), and whether it is more effective than escitalopram or placebo is also unclear (20) (37), although it may have greater therapeutic potential in men (21).
+Other double-blind studies have not found SAM-e, either as monotherapy or in a nutraceutical combination, helpful for major depressive disorder (50) (51), and various analyses remain mixed on its potential benefit (22) (23).
+Preliminary data suggest SAM-e may improve memory-related cognitive symptoms in depressed patients (17).
 However, studies that suggest cognitive benefits for patients with Alzheimer’s disease do not evaluate SAM-e in isolation (28).

 While generally well-tolerated, the therapeutic value of SAM-e in chronic liver disease is limited (26) or yet to be determined.
 Because it is poorly absorbed, enteric-coated tablets are preferred.
 Outside the United States, parenteral formulations are used to treat fibromyalgia (9), osteoarthritis, and tendonitis as well as depression.
 However, patients with bipolar disorder or taking serotonergic medications including antidepressants should discuss any use of this supplement with their treating physician, as cases of mania and serotonin syndrome have been reported.